Use of Blur Backgrounds in Website Design: Beautiful Examples

 Saforian has a light and luminous appearance.
 Blurred, but at the same time bright header background beautifully outline tagline.

-Rei 1440 Project attracts viewers by amazing spectacular landscape photography that are slightly blurred and showcased as a background images.
+Rei 1440 Project attracts viewers by amazing spectacular landscape photography that are slightly blurred and showcased as background images.

-Apps Builder gets its nifty look from trendy Metro 8 style, wonderfully incorporating heavily blurred urban photo as a background for landing page.
+Apps Builder gets its nifty look from trendy Metro 8 style, wonderfully incorporating heavily blurred urban photo as a background for the landing page.

 Piction iPhone App is a great example of simple minimalistic landing page that magnetizes its users by means of delicious photo background and tiny slider that is based on iPhone mockup.